 - Data Sonde Calibration and Maintenance (WPMP-7)

-To determine the quality of macroinvertebrate communities, GA EPD conducts macroinvertebrate bioassessments.
-GA EPD uses a Macroinvertebrate Multi-Metric Index (MMI) to determine the quality of the macroinvertebrate community based on the number and types of macroinvertebrate species present in a stream within a particular subecoregion.
+Macroinvertebrates are organisms that lack a backbone and are large enough to be seen with the naked eye.
+Benthic macroinvertebrates are those that live on the bottom of streams, rivers, and lakes.
+They consist of crustaceans, worms, and a large variety of aquatic insects.
+Benthic macroinvertebrates are common to most streams and rivers in Georgia, they have a relatively long life cycle in the aquatic domain, and are sensitive to changes in stream habitats and pollution levels.
+These features allow them to be studied as living water quality indicators.
+To determine the quality of benthic macroinvertebrate communities in wadeable streams and rivers, GA EPD conducts macroinvertebrate bioassessments.
+GA EPD uses a Macroinvertebrate Multi-Metric Index (MMI) to determine the quality of the macroinvertebrate community based on the number and types of macroinvertebrate species present in a stream within a particular subecoregion (Level IV ecoregion).
 Available stream physical characteristics data, habitat assessment, and water quality are measured to help explain the MMI scores.
 Information on how to conduct a macroinvertebrate bioassessment can be found here.
 Macroinvertebrate bioassessment data is maintained in the Georgia Environmental Monitoring and Assessment System, also known as GOMAS.
 This data is available through the GOMAS Public Database Portal.

 Georgia monitors its rivers, streams, lakes, reservoirs, estuaries, beaches, wetlands, and groundwater.
 Water quality monitoring in Georgia began in the 1960s.
 The data collected by EPD is maintained in the Georgia Environmental Monitoring and Assessment System, also known as GOMAS.
-This water quality data, in addition to water quality data collected by municipal wastewater permit holders, is available through the GOMAS Public Database Portal.
+This water quality data, in addition to water quality data collected by municipal wastewater permit holders as part of their Watershed Assessment and Watershed Protection Plan requirements, is available through the GOMAS Public Database Portal.
 The database contains data for common water quality parameters as measured in streams, rivers, and lakes across the state.
 The User Interface allows the user to enter search criteria by monitoring station number, waterbody name (stream name), geopolitical boundary (county), watershed boundary (Hydrological Unit Codes, River Basin), and other parameters.

 The USGS maintains 325 surface water gages in Georgia that provide real time flow data.
 Nineteen of these gages are “centennial” gages with over 100 years of recorded data.
 Georgia has the 5th largest network of stream gages in the US.
 Theses gages provide important information used for flood control, droughts, water supply, and wasteload allocation requests.
 Current streamflow conditions for Georgia can be found here.